 “'Suffolk in the City’ provides an extraordinary opportunity for our broadcast students,” said Robert Rosenthal, chair of Suffolk University’s Communication and Journalism Department.
 “Through our partnership with NECN and ‘The Morning Show’, Suffolk students are reporting live and producing entertaining pieces seen throughout New England.”

-Get to Know Our 2013 Winter/Spring Student Reporters.
+Get to know our Fall 2013 Student Reporters:

 Major: Broadcast Journalism